Who should buy the La Sportiva Otaki

 Most of those who rated the featured shoe with low scores say that the Otaki lacks sensitivity.

 This high-quality climbing shoe from La Sportiva has amazing toeing accuracy, testers say.

 Outstanding closure system

 Senders in droves say that the Otaki's adjustable straps really keep everything on the inside snug and secure.

 With its minimum suggested retail price of $195, the Otaki has a tough hill to climb to woo the budget-conscious.
 To put things into perspective, the average cost of aggressive climbing shoes i

 A majority of wearers say that this rock climbing shoe does wonders on bouldering routes.

 La Sportiva has a wide range of rock climbing shoes, and two of the sought-after models are the Otaki and Miura.
 Listed below are some of their differences and similarities.

 Midsole.
 These offerings from La Sportiva use a 1.1 mm LaspoFlex midsole.
-A point goes to the Otaki in this section as its underfoot performance is further enhanced by the brand’s very own Permanent Power Platform (P3) technology.
+A point goes to the Otaki in this regard as its underfoot performance and shape retention are further enhanced by the brand’s Permanent Power Platform (P3) technology.